arabinelli/twitter-semantic-graph/README.md

 ## Motivation

 At the beginning of a new design project, it is key to get up to speed with the topic and capture the different nuances that characterize it.
-One key step of this process is desk research, as it allows to properly set up the design research phase.
+One key step of this process is desk research, as it acts as the foundation to set up the following design research phase.

-This tool aims at helping design teams to speed up the initial desk research phase, organizing the hashtags from Twitter in topics using community detection algorithms.
+This tool aims at helping design teams to speed up the initial desk research phase, organizing the hashtags from Twitter in topics using community detection algorithms and thus providing a quick overview with the possibility to drill down to selected sub-topics.

+## Use it

+A deployed version of this app is coming soon!

 ## Run it locally